ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_considerations.md

    If you are using HPCS, the CRK must be created within the default key ring for the HPCS instance.
    {: important}

-   For more information about Key Protect, see:
+   For more information about Key Protect, see the following topics:
    * [Importing root keys](/docs/key-protect?topic=key-protect-import-root-keys)
    * [Creating root keys](/docs/key-protect?topic=key-protect-create-root-keys)
    * [Creating import tokens](/docs/key-protect?topic=key-protect-create-import-tokens)
    * [IBM Key Protect API](/apidocs/key-protect)

-   For more information about HPCS, see:
+   For more information about HPCS, see the following topics:
    * [Importing root keys](/docs/hs-crypto?topic=hs-crypto-import-root-keys)
    * [Creating root keys](/docs/hs-crypto?topic=hs-crypto-create-root-keys)
    * [Creating import tokens](/docs/hs-crypto?topic=hs-crypto-create-import-tokens)